When kids grab, push, and play too rough: What it can mean

 • Controlling impulses.
 Kids want that ball right now and don’t stop to think before they grab it.
 But afterwards, they might feel really bad about having been so rough.

 It can also be hard for kids to know what’s appropriate from one situation to another.
 For example, maybe a concerned adult grabbed a child’s arm once in a busy parking lot.
-If the adult didn’t explain they only did that for safety reasons, the child may think that grabbing is OK to do with friends.
+If the adult didn’t explain that they only did that for safety reasons, the child may think that grabbing is OK to do with friends.

 Dive deeper